Oncologic Emergencies Part I: Pearls and Pitfalls

 B) Malignant pericardial disease is present in up to one third of cancer patients and is most commonly due to metastases from lung or breast cancer.
 The majority of pericardial effusions (90%) are not malignancy-related.
 Most patients will present with exertional dyspnea (80%).
 A slow accumulation of fluid can allow up to 2L in the pericardial sac to collect with no change in hemodynamics.
 The acute accumulation of fluid causes decompensation.
 Ultrasound is the key to diagnosis and allows evaluation for tamponade (right atrial collapse in late diastole and right ventricular collapse in early diastole).
 Pericardiocentesis is often the necessary treatment, with ultrasound guidance preferred.
 Unfortunately up to 60% of patients will have recurrent pericardial effusions after drainage.1,7-9 Most patients have a poor prognosis following diagnosis, with median survival two to four months.1,10

 C) Malignant spinal cord compression is a common cancer complication resulting from thecal sac compression, usually from local disease progression from vertebral body metastases from lung, kidney, or breast cancer, as well as multiple myeloma.
 There are three types of compression: intramedullary (metastasis in the dura mater), leptomeningeal (metastasis on top of the dura mater), and external compression (90% of cases).
 The thoracic spine has the most blood supply and greatest number of vertebrae, so it is most susceptible (60-70% of cases).
 Unfortunately it also possesses the least amount of space in the spinal canal.
 Prostate cancer will often metastasize to the lumbar region, breast to the thoracic, lung to the thoracic, and kidney to thoracic or lumbar.
 Median survival is six months.
 Back pain is the most common complaint found in 80-95% of patients, which often precedes other symptoms by two months.1 Half of patients will have bowel/bladder dysfunction at presentation, so obtaining a post-void residual or ultrasound can be helpful in the evaluation.
 The most important aspect is diagnosis, and the best prognostic factor, is pretreatment ambulation and neurologic status.
-MRI of the whole spine is needed for adequate visualization, as one third of patients will have multiple sites of metastasis and/or compression.
-1,11-15 Pain management is the first item of treatment, with opiate analgesics and glucocorticoids both supported by literature.
-If severe neurologic deficits such as paraparesis or paraplegia is present, then high-dose steroids are warranted (dexamethasone 96mg IV), though hyperglycemia is a common side effect.
+MRI of the whole spine is needed for adequate visualization, as one third of patients will have multiple sites of metastasis and/or compression.1,11-15 Pain management is the first item of treatment, with opiate analgesics and glucocorticoids both supported by literature.
+If severe neurologic deficits such as paraparesis or paraplegia is present, then some recommend using high-dose steroids (dexamethasone 96mg IV), though risk of side effects is increased with greater steroid doses.
 With minimal symptoms, dexamethasone 10mg IV can be given.
 If no neurologic symptoms are present, no steroids are needed.
 As in common back pain, bedrest is not recommended.
 Definitive treatment involves surgery, external beam radiotherapy, or stereotactic body radiotherapy.
 If the spine is unstable, surgery is usually needed.
 Ultimately the course of treatment will be up to your spine surgeon and oncologic specialist.1,15-17

 Biochemical Effects: A) Hypercalcemia, B) Tumor lysis syndrome (TLS)